 Share-based compensation is a non-cash expense associated with the stock options issued to directors, officers, employees and certain other service providers of the Company.

-Share-based compensation expense for Q2 2023 was US\$0.2 million as compared to US\$0.05 million for the same period in 2022.
+Share-based compensation expense for Q3 2023 was US\$0.3 million as compared to US\$0.06 million for Q3 2022.

 Capital Expenditure / Investing